DECANTED

 48 x 60 cm — limited to 15 editions

-Woman and Apple
+Woman & Apple

 The apple, a symbol from Ebeltoft’s town crest, becomes a playful expression of femininity and temptation.
 A piece rooted in local heritage, transformed by Elizabeth’s vibrant palette.